hsavior/UbuntuServer_DomotzImageScript/Nanopi-domotz-setup-guide.md

 1. Write the installer image to an SD card.
 2. Let the board copy the operating system to its internal storage (eMMC).
-3. Run a setup script that installs and configures the Domotz agent.
+3. Run a setup script that installs and configures the Domotz Collector.

 ---